History Course Description(s)

-This course begins with the classical eras, both east and west (ca. 600 BC) and ends in about 1600.
-Its goal is two fold: to understand both the primary cultural heritages of the world and their growing interconnectedness, and to put the energy and distinctiveness of the Western tradition into perspective with other political worlds and religious world-views.
+Begins with the classical eras, both east and west (ca. 600 BC) and ends in about 1600.
+The course goal is twofold: to understand both the primary cultural heritages of the world and their growing interconnectedness, and to put the energy and distinctiveness of the Western tradition into perspective with other political worlds and religious world-views.

 HIST1040 The World and The West II (3)

 Begins in 1600 and proceeds to the present, trying to understand and assess the parallel and increasing interactive developments in the West and other parts of the world.
 Colonial enterprises of many types interact with indigenous cultures and systems in what we now call "third world" areas.
 Nation-building with competitive empires affects Europe, Africa and Asia.
 Very different independence struggles punctuate 19th and 20th century history.

 HIST1070 American History Survey (3)

 A study of American history from European exploration to the present, with attention to the founding of the United States, the major developments and events, and the role of the citizen in U.S. history.
 This course is designed for the general student and will not meet major requirements for degrees in history.

 HIST2030 Conflict and Consensus: American History to 1877 (3)